 - Vending machines on 1st floor

 Important to know: inform the hostel is you’re arrival is after 10 pm otherwise your booking will be cancelled.

 The Old Town is only 1km away and it’s a 10-minute walk to the night food markets.
-So the location is not the best, many travelers claim.
+Many would claim the location is not the best location in Chiang Mai.

-In the section Things to know about Chiang Mai we share the best street food near Oxotel.
+In the section Things to know about Chiang Mai we share the fantastic street food near Oxotel.
 We are still dreaming of that foody experience….scroll down, thank us later!

 - Luxury for Female Solo-Travellers